 - Is the broader market behind it, or is this a lone breakout in a weak tape?

-- Am I buying near the pivot, or chasing something already extended?
+- Am I buying near the pivot on a holding close, or chasing a gap that already ran?

 So: how do breakout setups work?

-A stock bases, absorbs the supply sitting at a resistance level, and clears it on expansion; old resistance becomes support and fresh demand carries it.
+A stock bases, absorbs the supply at a resistance level on contracting volume, and clears it on a volume expansion; old resistance becomes support and fresh momentum demand carries it.
 That is the mechanic when it works.
-Most of the time it doesn’t — the base was too thin, the expansion was absent, the market was against it, or it was chased.
+Most of the time it doesn’t, the base was too thin, the expansion was absent, the market was against it, or it was chased.
 The setup is real and has a favourable payoff shape, but only for an operator who respects the failure rate: take the ones where the conditions stack, define where you’re wrong before you enter, size for the failures, and let the rare follow-through run.
 The breakout is not magic.
-It is a positive-expectancy setup wrapped in a high failure rate — and the discipline, not the pattern, is the edge.
+It is a positive-expectancy setup wrapped in a high failure rate, and the discipline, not the pattern, is the edge.